 You do not need to ride the train to see all the stops, especially the pioneer village but, the park is so big that it would make you very tired if you did not ride the train at least a little!

 At stop one is the pioneer village!
-This village includes log cabins, a school house, a bank, a candy shop, blacksmith shop, furniture maker home, and much more!
+This village includes log cabins, a schoolhouse, a bank, a candy shop, a blacksmith shop, a furniture maker home, and much more!